isaacphi/website/_posts/2014-02-21-new-website.md

 * [jekyll](http://jekyllrb.com/)

-Everything became dead easy once I realized that developers everywhere have put in countless hours so that I could make my website easily, cleanly, and without the grunt work.
+Everything became dead easy once I realized that developers everywhere had put in countless hours so that I could make my website easily, cleanly, and without the grunt work.
 I wish someone had been there to tell me that learning to use foundation after knowing html would take minutes and save hours.

-Now that it's done, I feel like a fool for not using [haml](http://haml.info/) and [coffeescript](http://coffeescript.org/) as well.
+Now that the website is done (or pseudo-done: always a work in progress), I feel like a fool for not using [haml](http://haml.info/) and [coffeescript](http://coffeescript.org/) as well.
 The lesson here?
 Put in the time to learn the tools.
 Embrace them.